andrsd/gmsh2exo/README.md

 ## Features

-- Converts individual "blocks" respecting physical entities assignment
-- Generates side sets from DIM-1 physical entities
+- Conversion:
+  - 3D: physical volumes are converted to blocks, physical surfaces are converted into side sets
+  - 2D: physical surfaces are converted into blocks, physical curves are converted into side sets
+- Support for first-order elements: LINE2, TRI3, QUAD4, TET4 and HEX8
 - Simple command line interface
-- Support for first-order elements: LINE2, TRI3, QUAD4, TET4 and HEX8

 ## Requirements